basilhussain/stm8-bootloader-erase-write/README.md

 # Testing

-These erase/write RAM routines have been tested and found to work without problem on the following devices.
+These erase/write RAM routines have initially been tested and found to work without problem on the following devices.

 | Device     | Board                                                                          | Bootloader Version |
 | ---------- | ------------------------------------------------------------------------------ | ------------------ |